czaloumi/ironman-2019/README.md

 Kaggle has a dataset that includes the 2019 Ironman World Championship Results by athlete and includes the country they are representing, their category (Professional or Age Group), their overall placing, finish time, and swim / T1 / bike / T2 / run splits.

 All of the time categories and rankings were in string format which is not helpful.
 My first goal was formatting the event times to actual times.
-They begin in a string format of 'timedate' and I conver them to minutes.
+They begin in a string format of 'timedate' and I convert them to minutes.
 I then cast the rank columns to integers.

 | BIB | Name | Country | Gender | Division | Swim | Bike | Run | Overall | Division Rank | Gender Rank | Overall Rank | T1 | T2 |
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |